 - a.
 Proposed modification of the obligations or deadlines set forth in Section VIII of the Local Rules; - b.
-The scope and timing of discovery, including expert witness disclosures and expert witness depositions, and limits on the total number of hours of fact witness depositions; - c.
+The scope and timing of discovery, including expert witness disclosures, and expert witness depositions, and limits on the total number of hours of fact witness depositions; - c.
 The scope and timing of dispositive motions; - d.
 Limits on the number of patent claims that can be construed by each party; - e.
 The format of the Claim Construction Hearing, including whether the Court will hear live testimony, the order of presentation, and the estimated length of the hearing; - f.
 How the parties intend to educate the Court on the patent(s) at issue; - g.
 The need for any Confidentiality Order in accordance with L.R.
 104.13;

 - h.
 Whether any party intends to seek discovery of electronically stored information and whether the parties have reached an agreement on such discovery.
-(The Court will expect that counsel will have reviewed the Principles for the Discovery of Electronically Stored Information in Civil Cases, published on the Court's website.); - i.
-Whether the parties unanimously consent to proceed before a United States Magistrate Judge; - j.
-Whether the parties jointly request an early settlement or ADR conference; - k.
+(The Court will expect that counsel will have reviewed the Information, published on the Court's website.); - Whether the parties unanimously consent to proceed before a United States Magistrate Judge; and - j.
+Whether the parties jointly request an early settlement or ADR conference; and - k.
 The applicability and propriety of the form of Stipulated Order referenced in L.R.
 104.13.